-Musk says he gets OK to start work on New York-Washington 'hyperloop'
+Musk touts approval of New York-Washington 'hyperloop'

 By traveling in vacuum tubes on magnetic cushions, hyperloop trains would avoid being slowed down by air pressure or the friction of wheels on rails, making them faster and cheaper to operate, supporters say.
 A number of startups have begun to develop the technology, despite concerns about the cost and practicality.

-On its website, the Boring Company says its goal is to lower costs by a factor of 10 or more.
-Some tunneling projects today cost as much as $1 billion per mile, the company said.
+On its website, the Boring Company says some tunneling projects today cost as much as $1 billion per mile but its goal is to lower costs by a factor of 10 or more.

-In 2013, Musk said a hyperloop between Los Angeles and San Francisco would cost less than $6 billion and take seven to 10 years for completion.
+In 2013, Musk said a hyperloop covering the roughly 400 miles (640 km) between Los Angeles and San Francisco would cost less than $6 billion and take seven to 10 years to build.

-Major infrastructure projects typically require complex approval from various levels of government and likely would cost billions of dollars.

 President Donald Trump in March met with Musk, who raised the Boring Company idea then, White House officials said.
 Musk also talked about his plans to launch a mission to Mars.